SAP-archive/xsk/docs-site/docs/setup/kyma.md

     - Create HANA Cloud service instance in `Cloud Foundry`, allowing traffic coming outside of the `SAP BTP Cloud Foundry` environment.
     - Add manually some environment variables in the Kubernetes `Deployment` _(described bellow)).

-    _To learn more about this limitation and join the GitHub discussion go [here](https://github.com/SAP/xsk/discussions/394)._
+    _To learn more about this limitation go to the GitHub [discussion](https://github.com/SAP/xsk/discussions/394)._

 ## Steps
 ---